Glenn Ralph

 Glenn William Ralph (born 12 July 1956) is an English professional golfer.

+Career

 Ralph was born in Haslemere, Surrey.
 He turned professional in 1973, and played on the European Tour for many years.
 His best season came in 1987 when he finished in 51st place on the Order of Merit.

 Since turning 50, Ralph has competed on the European Senior Tour, where he has enjoyed some success.
 Having finished 36th on the money list in 2006, and 23rd in 2007, he missed virtually the entire 2008 season having broken his ankle.
 He won his first title in 2009 at the Cleveland Golf/Srixon Scottish Senior Open.